 The participating youngsters worked in teams under the guidance of the mentors to form innovative business ideas.
 And that has been the identifying feature of the Global Entrepreneurship Bootcamp (GEB) for four of its consecutive editions.
 The previous three bootcamps were held in Kakani of Nepal, Bangkok of Thailand, and Jakarta of Indonesia.

-Global Entrepreneurship Bootcamp to be held in Kuala Lumpur
+Fifth Global Entrepreneurship Bootcamp held in Thailand

 The innovation that the bootcamp made possible was reflected in the business ideas formed and pitched by the participants.
 The winning team of the competition had prepared a business model ‘ReMark-Reliable and Relatable Marketing’, the idea of giving experience of product to user on phone screen before paying for product whereas the idea of “Bone Fracture Detector” won the title of best team.
 As many as 17 different business ideas were pitched in the competition.
 Most of the ideas were motivated by the needs of a market, whereas some others were designed to solve certain problems in daily life, according to the organizers.
 “Drafting business ideas with an aim to solve a certain problem is innovation,” said Parshu Aryal, the founder managing director of the Bootcamp.